anquanscan/sec-tools/README.md

 [sipvicious](https://github.com/EnableSecurity/sipvicious): SIPVicious OSS has been around since 2007 and is actively updated to help security teams, QA and developers test SIP-based VoIP systems and applications.
 [Bei-Gai-penetration-test-guide](https://github.com/ngadminq/Bei-Gai-penetration-test-guide): 渗透测试文章，如果对你有帮助记得star，未完结更新中，将写到至少2022年
 [fosite](https://github.com/ory/fosite): Extensible security first OAuth 2.0 and OpenID Connect SDK for Go.
 [trivy-docker-compose](https://github.com/flavienbwk/trivy-docker-compose): Deployment-ready docker configuration and instructions to use Trivy on your infrastructure and CIs.
+[CVEScannerV2](https://github.com/scmanjarrez/CVEScannerV2): Nmap script that searches for probable vulnerabilities based on services discovered in open ports.